PyConPL/Book/2014/Journey_to_the_center_of_the_the_asynchronous_world/text.md

             self.set_result(exc.value)  # <--
 ```

-No we can use the `Task` object to do some intensive calculation and then
+Now we can use the `Task` object to do some intensive calculation and then
 retrieve the result, [task2.py](https://github.com/soltysh/talks/tree/master/coroutines_generators/examples/task2.py).

 ```python